-Hubbs Law is experienced in defending traffic charges at all levels throughout the Miami area.
+Hubbs Law Miami traffic lawyers are experienced in defending traffic charges at all levels throughout the Miami area.
 E.J.
-Hubbs provides guidance and counsel for people throughout Miami-Dade County, including Miami Beach, Coral Gables, Hialeah, Miami Gardens, Tamiami, Homestead, North Miami, South Miami.
+Hubbs and his team of experienced criminal attorneys provides guidance and counsel for people throughout Miami-Dade County, including Miami Beach, Coral Gables, Hialeah, Miami Gardens, Tamiami, Homestead, North Miami, South Miami.

 E.J.
 Hubbs has earned "Board Certified" recognition by the Florida Bar in the practice of criminal trial law.
 Only attorneys that complete the stringent requirements of the Florida Bar are eligible for board certification.
 Only 1 percent of attorneys in Florida meet these requirements for criminal trial law.